- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Located in Altoona, the veterinarians at Lakemont Veterinary Clinic, P.C. are committed to your pet's health.
 Altoona based Lakemont Veterinary Clinic, P.C. excels in the science of Veterinary medicine and was founded in 1979.

 Lakemont Veterinary Clinic, P.C. is a full-service animal hospital whose mission is to provide the highest standard of veterinary care for pets.
 We provide friendly, informative, and supportive services for you and your pet, while maintaining a superior working environment for our employees.

 Lakemont Veterinary Clinic, P.C. provides our clients with emergency veterinary services as well as medical, surgical, and dental veterinary care.
-With a well-stocked pharmacy, in-house laboratory, ultrasound and access to specialists, our facility offers a one stop for your pet's health and medical care.
+With a well-stocked pharmacy, in-house laboratory, ultrasound and access to specialists, our facility offers a one stop shop for your pet's health and medical care.